 - The process requires skilled personnel and monitoring to avoid over drying or under drying the wood.

 What are Acceptable Moisture Levels in Wood?

-To know when the wood is dry enough to use for your projects, use a moisture meter.
-It is therefore recommended having a quality moisture meter in your workshop.
+To know when the wood is dry enough to use for your projects, you have to use a moisture meter.
+I think that every good woodworker should have a quality moisture meter in their workshop.

-With that moisture meter it is best to always check the wood for moisture levels before you start using the wood.
+With that moisture meter, it is best to always check the wood for moisture levels before you start using the wood.
 No matter what the durability class of wood you are using, the relative humidity of the wood should be as follows:

 Some recommended quality moisture meters to have in your workshop